A History of Academic Excellence

 St. Johns reading program provides developmentally appropriate instruction in reading and writing to meet the needs of each student.
 In large group and small (Guided Reading), students will read a variety of genres and develop necessary skills to comprehend the different forms of literature.
 Reading, writing, listening and speaking are continually integrated into the rest of the curriculum.

 Students will continue to refine skills practiced in previous grades and be challenged to higher level skills.
+Students in middle school are placed in math classes according to the skills they are ready to develop.

 Through daily study of God’s world, during a two year rotation, the students will study the different sciences in the world.
 Students will begin to understand and appreciate God’s creation.